pprofi/ORE/README.md

-﻿# Optimal Reporting Engine (ORE) v1.0 #
+﻿# DV Reporting Engine (ORE) v1.0 #

 ## The Approach: ##
 Good architecture is modular, separating concerns across its components.
 This helps ensure each component does one job well, which in turn helps the components work together, delivering a valuable experience to users.
 Modular architecture is also easier to maintain.
 A useful data warehouse does not attempt to take data directly from source systems to end-users in one hit, instead it uses modular components we call data layers.
 While these modular components have many specific names (e.g. “staging”, “foundation”, “presentation”) what ties them together is their layered nature: each one does a single job well, before passing data on to another layer.
 Many of the ideological battles of the past (e.g. Inmon vs Kimball) were founded on an assumption that one methodology must rule them all.
 As soon as we think about a data warehouse in terms of layers, we are free to choose the optimal methodology for the job each layer is doing.

-## What Optimal Reporting Engine (ODE) does: ##
+## What is ORE: ##
-ORE is a multi-tenant configuration engine which helps to build data store using Data Vault methodology
+DV Reporting engine is a multi-tenant configuration engine which helps to build data store using Data Vault methodology

 ## Requirements: ##
 To install ORE, you need to have: